kyp44/Topology/README.md

 An up-to-date [PDF of this solutions manual](http://kyp4.dyndns-home.com/Topology.pdf) is built and published hourly as necessary.

 If you are interested in contributing, send me a message.
+Also, please submit an issue if you discover any errors in any of the proofs.

 Other Solutions Manuals
 -----------------------